idiap/facereclib/doc/experiments.rst

   - ``uses_dffs``: Use the *Distance From Feature Space* (DFFS) (cf. [MWP98]_) during scoring.
     This flag is only valid when subspace projection is performed, and you should use this flag with care!

-* `facereclib.tools.GaborJets <file:../facereclib/tools/GaborJets.py>`_: Computes a comparison of Gabor jets.
+* :py:class:`facereclib.tools.GaborJets`: Computes a comparison of Gabor jets (:py:class:`bob.ip.gabor.Similarity`).

   - ``gabor_jet_similarity_type``: The Gabor jet similarity to compute.
-    Please refer to the documentation of ``bob.machine.gabor_jet_similarity_type`` in Bob_ for a list of possible values.
+    Please refer to the documentation of :py:class:`bob.ip.gabor.Similarity` for a list of possible values.
   - ``multiple_feature_scoring``: How to compute the score if several features per model or probe are available.
     Possible values are: ``'average_model'``, ``'average'``, ``'min_jet'``, ``'max_jet'``, ``'med_jet'``, ``'min_graph'``, ``'max_graph'``, ``'med_graph'``, the default is the best working strategy ``'max_jet'``.
   - ``gabor_...``: The parameters of the Gabor wavelet family.
     These parameters are required by some of the Gabor jet similarity functions.
-    The default values are identical to the ones in the ``facereclib.features.GridGraph`` features.
+    The default values are identical to the ones in the :py:class:`facereclib.features.GridGraph` features.
-    Please assure that this class and the ``facereclib.features.GridGraph`` class get the same configuration, otherwise unexpected things might happen.
+    Please assure that this class and the :py:class:`facereclib.features.GridGraph` class get the same configuration, otherwise unexpected things might happen.

-* `facereclib.tools.LGBPHS <file:../facereclib/tools/LGBPHS.py>`_: Computes a similarity measure between extracted LGBP histograms.
+* :py:class:`facereclib.tools.LGBPHS`: Computes a similarity measure between extracted LGBP histograms using functions from :ref:`bob.math <bob.math>`.

   - ``distance_function``: The function to be used to compare two histograms.
-Default: ``bob.math.chi_square``
+Default: :py:func:`bob.math.chi_square`
   - ``is_distance_function``: Is the given ``distance_function`` a distance (``True``) or a similarity (``False``) function.
 Default: ``True``

-* `facereclib.tools.UBMGMM <file:../facereclib/tools/UBMGMM.py>`_: Computes a *Gaussian mixture model* (GMM) of the training set (the so-called *Unified Background Model* (UBM) and adapts a client-specific GMM during enrollment.
+* :py:class:`facereclib.tools.UBMGMM`: Computes a *Gaussian mixture model* (GMM) of the training set (the so-called *Unified Background Model* (UBM) and adapts a client-specific GMM during enrollment (:ref:`bob.learn.misc <bob.learn.misc>`).

   - ``number_of_gaussians``: The number of Gaussians in the UBM and GMM.
   - ``..._training_iterations``: Maximum number of training iterations of the training steps.